 “How the hell do you get your supplies through this?”, he called ahead to Geoff, who was springing over the crags like a mountain goat.

 “For large shipments we have a big vehicle.
 But it’s high maintenance and fuel’s expensive here.
 Plus the way around takes hours.
 So for the small stuff, we just walk it.
 You’ll get pretty nimble over this ground, sooner than you think.”

 McGee stumbled along after his guide.
-The two-hundred-meter trek was taking close to a half hour, with frequent stops for water.
+The five-hundred-meter trek was taking close to a half hour, with frequent stops for water.
 At last they found themselves approaching a sharp outcropping of rock.
 The climb to the top was hell, and he had to catch his breath midway.
 At the crest Geoff was waiting.
 He gestured in the direction they were traveling, and McGee looked down into the valley.

 “Jesus H. Fuck…” he gasped.